 Following a decision by Daniel L. Ritchie to divide the positions of Chairman and CEO, the DCPA tapped Scott Shiller as the new President & CEO.
 Shiller will manage the organization’s day to day operations while Ritchie will oversee Board matters and reauthorization of the Scientific and Cultural Facilities District, which is up for voter approval in 2016.

-With new works being commissioned and developed under Theatre Company Producing Artistic Director Kent Thompson, musical collaborations being orchestrated by Broadway Executive Director and DCPA president Randy Weeks, and new ideas being envisioned by Chairman Daniel L. Ritchie, Denver Center for the Performing Arts is ready to engage, excite and inspire future generations of theatre lovers.
+With new works being commissioned and developed under Theatre Company Producing Artistic Director Kent Thompson, musical collaborations being orchestrated by Broadway Executive Director John Ekeberg, and new ideas being envisioned by CEO Scott Shiller, and new ideas being envisioned by Chairman Daniel L. Ritchie, Denver Center for the Performing Arts is ready to engage, excite and inspire future generations of theatre lovers.